 In order to address the most prevalent respiratory disorders affecting infants in the NICU, we are conducting several NICU therapeutic programs targeting respiratory conditions cited as some of the most significant unmet medical needs for the neonatal community.
-These programs include three Phase 2 clinical trials - Surfaxin for the treatment of BPD in premature infants, aerosolized SRT administered through nasal continuous positive airway pressure (nCPAP) for Neonatal Respiratory Failures and Surfaxin for the prophylactic/early treatment of MAS in full term infants.
+These programs include three Phase 2 clinical trials - Surfaxin for the treatment of BPD in premature infants, aerosolized SRT administered via nCPAP for Neonatal Respiratory Failures and Surfaxin for the prophylactic/early treatment of MAS in full term infants.